d4gl4s/visualizing-pathfinding-using-SVGs/README.md

 This project is a React-based application designed to explore visualizing graph manipulation and pathfinding algorithms using SVGs.
 Unlike traditional React grid-based pathfinding visualizers, this application allows for flexible node placement and displays edges between nodes.

-You can check out the project demo [here](https://indoor-pathfinding.vercel.app/), or read more about the project on the [project page](https://www.daglasaitsen.com/pathfinder).
+You can check out the interactive project demo [here](https://indoor-pathfinding.vercel.app/), or read more about the project on the [project page](https://www.daglasaitsen.com/pathfinder).

 ## The Idea